 - Organising public consultation events.

 In addition, they handle interactions between the Charities Regulator and TDs, Ministers and other stakeholders, and handle the translation of material and correspondence into Irish.

 The executive management team consists of:

-Helen was appointed Chief Executive on 27 June 2019.
+Helen was appointed Chief Executive in April 2019.
 She joined the Charities Regulator as Director of Regulation in March 2017.
 Helen is a solicitor and previously worked in the Office of the Attorney General.
 Helen also worked in the private sector for over 10 years and during that time worked as a senior associate in the Regulatory and Competition law unit of a large firm and as an in-house legal and regulatory adviser for two telecommunications companies.
 Helen holds a Barrister-at-Law Degree, a Bachelor of Civil Law Degree, a Postgraduate Diploma in Business Studies and a Postgraduate Diploma in EC Competition Law.